High Intensity Focussed Ultrasound (HIFU)

 • 💡Always integrate safety checkpoints: pre-treatment patch test, device calibration, and post-treatment cooling and sun protection advice.

-• 💡When answering questions on treatment selection, always justify your choice by linking the patient's skin type, condition, and goals to the mechanism of action of the proposed treatment.
-This demonstrates clinical reasoning.
+• 💡When answering questions on treatment selection, always justify your choice by linking the patient's skin type, concerns, and medical history to the mechanism of action of the proposed treatment.
+For example, explain why a superficial peel is safer for a patient with Fitzpatrick type V skin.

 Common Mistakes